mjbrechner/sumo/DATA_DICTIONARY.md

 Both the original CSV files as well as the cleaned data use numerous terms relating to the sport of sumo.

-The data dictionary for the original CSV files, *results.csv* and *banzuke.csv*, can be found here: https://data.world/cervus/sumo-japan/workspace/data-dictionary
+The data dictionary for the original CSV files created by Mikhail Zhilkin, *results.csv* and *banzuke.csv*, can be found here: https://data.world/cervus/sumo-japan/workspace/data-dictionary

 In the course of this project, I come up with a new CSV file, *analysis.csv*, for which I have created the following data dictionary: